 Carbon monoxide (CO) alarm pattern is four quick beeps with voice "Warning!
 Carbon Monoxide" repeating every 5 seconds.
 The red LED blinks in time with alarm pattern.
-The Strobe will flash 4 times every 5 seconds.

 A WARNING: CARBON MONOXIDE ALARM ACTIVATION INDICATES THE PRESENCE OF CARBON MON-OXIDE (CO) AT HIGH CONCENTRATIONS WHICH CAN KILL YOU.